Student Aid and Scholarships Policy

 An offer of admission is not a guarantee of scholarship funding

 Federal and State Student Aid Programs

 Penn State participates in the major federal and state grant, loan and work-study programs.
 These funding sources make up the majority of all student aid funding with education loans the largest program.
 Eligibility is determined based on information on the Free Application for Federal Student Aid (FAFSA).
-The federal and state need formulas are defined in regulation.
 Student aid funds are awarded based on each applicant’s relative financial need until all funds are exhausted.
 Program regulations limit the University’s ability to make exceptions to the eligibility criteria.

 Federal Student and Parent Loans

 Education loans are the primary source of student aid at Penn State.
 Each year, the majority of Penn State undergraduate students receives a loan to help pay for their education.

 For most students, federal education loans will be the only form of assistance available.
 Besides the loans available to students, parents who request additional assistance will be directed to consider the Parent PLUS Loan Program.
 Parents who qualify for this program can borrow up to the cost of attendance minus any aid to their student.